-In March 2020 when the World Health Organization declared COVID-19 a pandemic, Canada issued stay-at-home orders, with businesses forced to close, while Canadians were asked to stay at home.
-To help workers and business weather these uncertain times, the Canadian federal government provided extensive financial support.
-This resulted in a massive federal government budget deficit, larger than any seen after the end of World War II (see the rightmost section of Exhibit 3C.1).3
+In March 2020 when the World Health Organization declared COVID-19 a pandemic, Canada issued stay-at-home orders; businesses were forced to close, and Canadians were asked to stay at home.
+To help workers and business weather these uncertain times the Canadian federal government provided extensive financial support.
+This resulted in a massive federal government budget deficit, larger than any seen after the end of World War II (see the rightmost section of Exhibit 3C.1).3 During 2021, the Canadian federal budget deficit started to decline but it is still far higher than the pre-pandemic levels.

-Exhibit 3C.1: Federal Surplus or Deficit [-] as Percent of Gross Domestic Product (GDP) 1952-2020
+Exhibit 3C.1: Federal Surplus or Deficit [-] as Percent of Gross Domestic Product (GDP) 1952-2021

 Source of underlying data: Statistics Canada.
-The Federal Surplus or Deficit is calculated as the ratio of Consolidated Federal Government Budget, measured as Net Lending or Borrowing by the Canadian government (CANSIM Table: 10-10-0015-01) to nominal GDP (CANSIM Table: 36-10-0104-01).
+The Federal Surplus or Deficit is calculated as the ratio of Consolidated Federal Government Budget, measured as Net Lending or Borrowing by the Canadian government (CANSIM Table: 10-10-0015-01) to nominal GDP (CANSIM Table: 36-10-0104-01).4